 1. ACV and distilled water.

-2. White vinegar and distilled/filtered water.
+2. White vinegar and distilled water.

 Combine 1 part vinegar to 3 parts water, and either put in a spray bottle for smaller jobs or a large bowl if you have a lot to wash at once.
 Let soakmfor at least 5-10 minutes (limit to no more than an hour), scrub with a natural bristle brush.
 Rinse with distilled/filtered water.

-3. White vinegar, lemon, and distilled/filtered water.
+3. White vinegar, lemon, and filtered water.

 There are a couple variations on this one.
 If you want to use the spray bottle method, squeeze the juice of half a lemon and put it into a spray bottle.
 Add 2 Tbsp white vinegar and a cup or so of water.
 Spray on your fruits and veggies, then rinse with distilled water.

-4. Lemon juice and distilled/filtered water.
+4. Lemon juice and filtered water.

 This method is great for berries and other more delicate fruits.
 If you have tried the vinegar recipes and noticed an aftertaste, you might want togive this recipe a try.
 Squeeze about half a cup of lemon juice, then mix with 2 cups of distilled water.
 Thoroughly spray on the fruit, let it sit for a few minutes, then submerge in fresh distilled water.
 Let it soak for 10-15 minutes and allow to dry before putting in the fridge.

-5. Lemon juice, baking soda, and distilled/filtered water.
+5. Lemon juice, baking soda, and water

 Combine the juice of half a lemon, 1 Tbsp baking soda, and 1 cup water; put in a spray bottle.
 Spray on your fruits and vegetables, and let the mixture sit for 5 minutes.
 Rinse with more distilled water, and let dry.

 Taking a few minutes to make sure your produce is clean will help you feel even better about those 3-4 daily servings.
 These recipes are quick, easy and very budget friendly.